Archie Goodall: Later years

 After leaving Derby County in May 1903 Goodall briefly joined Plymouth Argyle before becoming player-manager at Glossop North End in January 1904.
-Among his team mates at Glossop was the former England international Fred Spiksley.
+Among his teammates at Glossop was the former England international Fred Spiksley.
 Goodall made his last two appearances for Ireland while at Glossop.
 In October 1905 he joined Wolverhampton Wanderers.
 He was 41 years and 153 days old when he made his final league appearance for Wolves on 2 December 1905 against Everton, making him the oldest player ever to play for that club.
 After retiring as a player, Goodall travelled Europe and the United States as part of a strongman act before settling in London, where he lived out his remaining years.